 Public Health Ontario (PHO) has released a technical brief outlining updated recommendations for the use of PPE for the care of individuals with suspected or confirmed COVID-19.
 Key updates are as follows:

-- OVID-19 is transmitted through Droplet/Contact routes of transmission.
+- COVID-19 is transmitted through Droplet/Contact routes of transmission.
 There is no evidence that COVID-19 is transmitted through the airborne route.

 - N95 respirators are only recommended for use during aerosol-generating medical procedures (AGMP)performed on suspect or confirmed cases.